-We decided to place the mantle at a height of 53″ inches.
+We decided to place the mantel at a height of 53″ inches.
 So we then cut (1) 2×4 at 59″ inches and attached it onto the frame at 41″ from the bottom.

 When building the frame that the 36″ inch wide Touchstone Sideline Electric Fireplace will attach, the actual hole will need to measure 32.75″ inches wide by 20.5 inches tall.
-To accomplish this, we cut (2) 2x4s at 59″ inches and (2) 2x4s at 20.5 inches to create our fireplace frame.
+Therefore, we cut (2) 2x4s at 59″ inches and (2) 2x4s at 20.5 inches to create our fireplace frame.

-Then we centered the frame between the top of the hearth and the bottom of the mantle and attached with screws.
+Next, we centered the frame between the top of the hearth and the bottom of the mantel and attached with screws.

 Now it’s time to mount everything to the wall.
 Mark the center of the wall and the center of the hearth box.

 At this point, you’ll want to remove the baseboard that will be directly behind the hearth so your build-out will sit flush against the wall.

 First, we’ll attach the base using 4″ lag bolt screws directly into your wall studs.
 We opted to place 1.5″ washers on the screws to add extra stability.
 Once centered, mark wall studs and pre-drill holes into the 2×4’s on your frame before attaching to wall to ensure your boards will not split.
 We opted to use (2) lag bolt screws, one on each side, to secure the hearth base to the wall.

 Next, cut plywood to fit the top of the hearth base and attach with screws.